Hold the Line

-"Hold the Line" is a song by American rock band Toto from their 1978 eponymous debut studio album.
-Written by the band's keyboardist David Paich, the lead vocals on the song were performed by Bobby Kimball.
+"Hold the Line" is a song included by American rock band Toto on its 1978 eponymous debut studio album.
+It was written by the band's keyboardist David Paich, and lead vocals were performed by Bobby Kimball.

-"Hold the Line" was released as the band's debut single and lead single from the Toto album on October 2, 1978, by Columbia Records.
-It became a huge hit for the band, reaching number five on the Billboard Hot 100 and number 14 on the UK Singles Chart.
+"Hold the Line" was released by Columbia Records as the lead single from the Toto album in September 1978, also being Toto's debut single.
+It became an international hit for the band, reaching number 5 on the Billboard Hot 100 and number 14 on the UK Singles Chart.

 Content

 Jeff Porcaro, the band's drummer, gave a definition for the song:

-Hold the Line' was a perfect example of what people will describe as your heavy metal chord guitar licks, your great triplet A-notes on the piano, your 'Sly'-hot-fun-in-the-summertime groove, all mishmashed together with a boy from New Orleans singing... and it really crossed over a lot of lines."

 Background and writing

 Keyboardist David Paich noted that the song was relatively easy to develop.
 He began with the piano riff, which would become the song's intro and chorus.
 After toying with the piano riff one night, he started singing "Hold the line, love isn't always on time", and found the lyric to be a suitable fit.
 The verses were subsequently finished two hours later.

 Jeff Porcaro on "Hold the Line", in a 1988 interview with Modern Drummer:

 "That was me trying to play like Sly Stone's original drummer, Greg Errico, who played drums on "Hot Fun In The Summertime."
 The hi-hat is doing triplets, the snare drum is playing 2 and 4 backbeats, and the bass drum is on 1 and the & of 2.
 That 8th note on the second beat is an 8th-note triplet feel, pushed.
 When we did the tune, I said, "Gee, this is going to be a heavy four-on-the-floor rocker, but we want a Sly groove."
 The triplet groove of the tune was David's writing.
 It was taking the Sly groove and meshing it with a harder rock caveman approach."